rkuma183/wilsonmar.github.io/_posts/2016-04-06-api-programming.md

 APIs are being used by many web and mobile apps to communicate with servers.

+APIs are also called "microservices".

+The less coupling, the less predefined semantics, the greater means to evolve.

+## Fundamental shift

 To me, APIs are a big deal because they enable a fundamental shift from people (humans) <strong>initiating</strong> actions by clicking on User Interfaces (UIs) to <strong>computers</strong>